bbdumdum/digitalgaia/organization/voting.md

 ## Voting processes

-board is composed of 5 people, each 1 vote. votes are cryptographically signed.<br>
+collective is composed of 5 people, each 1 vote. votes are cryptographically signed.<br>

 decision is taken with majority, and everyone needs to vote.
 Exceptionally, a decision can be taken by only 4 members if they all agree, i.e. all 4 vote for the same resolution.<br>

-board changes can happen and need to be voted upon
+collective changes can happen and need to be voted upon

 eviction of one person cannot happen with simple majority, it needs to have 4 votes.

-board has multisig authority over the main account (which main account?)
+collective has multisig authority over the main account (which main account?)
 (3-of-5, 4-of-5?)